ColmPurcell/CI_PP2_The_Crystal_Ball/README.md

 ### Color Scheme
 The color scheme chosen is a simple black and white, with the ability to toggle between dark and light modes for the body and fonts to make the site easily readable.
-A radial gradient containg shades of grey was chosen for the circular answer div to give the impression of a crystal ball with the text appearing in black.
+A radial gradient containing shades of grey was chosen for the circular answer div to give the impression of a crystal ball with the text appearing in black.

 ### Typography